eugencic/real-time-programming/lab0/README.md

 ### Print Hello PTR

-Change the directory
+Change the directory.

 ```
  cd lab0
 ```

-Use this command in the terminal to open the Elixir's Interactive Shell
+Use this command in the terminal to open the Elixir's Interactive Shell.

 ```
  iex -S mix
 ```

-Execute the function to print the message
+Execute the function to print the message.

 ```
-iex(1)> Lab0.print_hello()
+iex(1)> Week1.hello_ptr()
 Hello PTR
+"Hello PTR"
 ```

 ### Execute the unit test

-Use this command in the terminal to run the unit test
+Use this command in the terminal to run the unit test.

 ```
  mix test